 “The restricted contractors, who are all small businesses, and to a large extent their subcontractors…the Department requires upward of 31 percent, I believe, of all of the business to be subcontracted to small firms.
 Also, whether you’re a restricted or an unrestricted prime contractor, 31 percent of the business is to go to small business subcontractors for core collection functions…so the lack of placements to the small businesses is really impacting negatively the restricted small businesses as well as their subcontractor networks.”

-The full podcast is exclusively available to KG Prime universal members, Kaulkin Ginsberg’s market intelligence service.
+The full podcast is exclusively available for free to KG Prime members, Kaulkin Ginsberg’s market intelligence service.
 For information about how your company can access the full podcast and other important and timely ARM market research to help you make informed decisions, please visit kgprime.com or contact us at firstname.lastname@example.org.